scottshafferatkenyon/Chem122-2016/README.md

-# Chem122-2016
+# Chem122-2017

-This repository contains visualization exercises for *Chemical Principles 2016* (Chem 122) at Kenyon College, along with the code necessary to do them.
+This branch of the repository contains visualization exercises for *Chemical Principles 2017* (Chem 122) at Kenyon College, along with the code necessary to do them.

 These exercises assume that you have a Cloud9 account and a Linux workspace ready to go.
 [Cloud9](https://c9.io) is a cloud-based computing environment.
 It allows you to control a remote Linux workspace through a browser-based web app called the Cloud9 IDE.